Warwick suburb profile

 Warwick rental market trends

-The rental market in Warwick has experienced notable growth, with house rents increasing 14.6% over the past year to $550 per week, while unit rents have seen a 5.3% rise to $395 per week.
-This growth reflects the suburb's appeal, driven by its community atmosphere and regional charm, making it an attractive option for both renters and investors.
+The rental market in Warwick has experienced growth, with house rents increasing 10% over the past year to $550 per week, while unit rents have risen 6.7% to $400 per week.
+With its appealing lifestyle and ongoing development, Warwick continues to attract both renters and investors seeking stable returns in a regional setting.

 Suburbs near Warwick